driftavalli/ONF-Certified-Associate-Study-notes/Study_Notes.md

 A repository to track my preparation for the ONF Certified Associate Certification.
 The Blue Print is located at the ONF site.
 For authoritative and updated topics, kindly visit https://www.opennetworking.org/skills-associate#examblueprint.
 The material is from a variety of sites online, youtube videos and SDN books.
 As much as possible, sources of the materials are linked to.
 Omissions are not deliberate.
+Link to purchase a voucher http://sdnessentials.com/events/onf-certified-sdn-associate-exam/.

 ## ONF Certified SDN Associate Examination Blueprint